-How To Make Beef Stir-Fry
+How To Stir-Fry Beef Tender

 If you are new to my blog I Heart Umami, welcome!
 I share many healthy delicious Asian-inspired recipes and all of them are gluten-free and with no added sugar.
 Subscribe to I Heart Umami to learn how to make healthy yummy food easily!

 If you are wondering how to make beef stir-fry, it starts with the type of cuts that are most suitable for stir-fries.
 Personally, I prefer beef loin flap sirloin tips, followed by skirt steak, flank steak, then sirloin.

 To trim or not to trim the beef fat is up to your personal preference.
 From an ancestral and Paleo perspective, we encourage people to purchase organic and grass fed beef.
 The fat content from these animals are better for us.
 If use conventional cut, I recommend trimming some extra fat and try to keep the meat on the leaner side.

 Best Beef Stir-Fry Marinade

 A good cut of steak doesn’t need much seasoning.
 Most of the time coarse sea salt and pepper will be more than enough.
 To add more flavor to beef stir-fry marinade, my recommend using my I Heart Umami go-to beef marinade – Coconut aminos (soy-sauce substitute), Red Boat fish sauce, toasted sesame oil, and ground black pepper.
 You can swap sesame oil for olive oil if you can’t have seed oil.
 You can also skip black pepper if you are on AIP.

 How Long To Marinade and Velvet Stir-Fry Beef

 If you use my go-to beef marinade, 15 minutes in the fridge or up to 24 hours will be a great time frame to marinade the beef for stir-fry.